th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 according to the user's actions in the `th2-infra-editor` GUI.
 To make it possible, it is required that the `th2-infra-mgr` component is granted SSH access with write permissions.

-Different Git systems have different mechanisms for accessing to repository.
+Different Git systems have different mechanisms for accessing repository.
 So your next actions depend on the system where your th2-infra-schema is published.

 ### GitHub

 Previosly th2 used SSH keys for accessing to GitHub repositories, but now this system is deprecated.

-Relevant way to provide access is using personal access tokens.
+GitHub repositories can be accessed via personal access tokens.

 <recommendations :items="tokens_link" ></recommendations>